Cleaning Your Wedding Dress: A How To

 I’m so glad someone else can enjoy my beautiful cupcake dress and that I have my wardrobe space back.
 Mother effer was seriously taking up all the room!

-Which method did you use to clean your wedding dress?
-Or do you secretly still have a dirty wedding dress in your closet??
+Which method did you use for cleaning your wedding dress?
+Or do you secretly still have a dirty wedding dress in your closet?? 🙂

 *All photos are personal.*